araobp/data-science/README.md

 ### [Speech Processing for AI](SpeechProcessing)

-In September 2018, I found this great paper on the net: https://haythamfayek.com/2016/04/21/speech-processing-for-machine-learning.html

-I relearn it in this project.
+In September 2018, I found this great paper on the net: https://haythamfayek.com/2016/04/21/speech-processing-for-machine-learning.html.
+I relearn the paper in this project.

 ### [AI Rock Paper Scissors](RockPaperScissors)